parsiya/looking-glass/docs/database.md

 [mime]: https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/http/message/MimeType.html

-By converting the Burp's proxy filter to Bambda mode, I've figure out which MimeTypes are allowed by each checkbox.
+By converting the Burp's proxy filter to Bambda mode, I figure out which MimeTypes are allowed by each checkbox.
 Instead of checking against specific MimeTypes, it checks whether it's one of the unchecked ones.

 ![Burp proxy filter MIME types](/.github/03-mimetypes.png)

-There are 25 possible types from Burp and if we remove all the checkboxes, we only check if it's not one of the 22.

-Three types are always allowed (first row) and the rest are in this format:
-[name of the checkbox] -> affected mimetype(s).
+Burp detects 25 different types.
+Three types are always allowed (first row) and the rest are in this format: [name of the checkbox] -> affected mimetype(s).

 | Checkbox Name  | MIME types                                                                         |
 | -------------- | ---------------------------------------------------------------------------------- |